rwb/ccjs300/README.md

 ## Lesson 10 - Tuesday 3/10/26

-* Exam #2 begins with the material listed below.
+* Exam #2 begins with the material listed below (and Chapter 3 in the textbook, covering pp. 60-66)
 * Key internal validity threats include:

 ```R